skupperproject/refdog/terminology.md

 ## Skupper components

-These are the pieces of infrastructure that implement Skupper's features.
+The software components that implement Skupper's features.

 ~~~
              +-------------------------+   +------------------------+